 Thank you for joining us for “Conservation Stories of Western Cuyahoga Audubon”, an evening of legendary member stories and participatory idea stations to generate next-gen conservation projects supported by the WCAS Giving Day Fund.

 Wendy Weirich, Dir Outdoor Experiences, Cleveland Metroparks, Tom Romito, WCAS, and Tim Colborn, Ohio Ornithological Society, talk about the value conservation groups bring to regional conservation efforts and how we can all work together for a better world.

-Join us!
-Waterfowl Hotspot Field Trip at Sandy Ridge Reservation, Sat Nov 17, 2018 Details
+Waterfowl Hotspot Field Trip at Sandy Ridge Reservation, Sat Nov 17, 2018.
+Report

 Sponsor-A-Speaker in the WCAS 2018-2019 Speaker Series.
 See Details